Ilikai Apt Building

 No analysis available

-I looked for explicit references to patrol service or roving security and found none.
-The remarks do mention 24-hour security, guards, concierge, and resident management, but not patrol service.
+I searched for terms like "security patrol," "roving security," and "patrolled building," but found none.
+The remarks do mention 24-hour security, security guards, and resident manager service, which indicates security presence but not patrol service specifically.

 No analysis available